ultrahorizon/UH-VPN-Docs/source/website/servers/api-tokens.rst

   :width: 400
   :alt: Token Modal

+One simply needs to copy the token (shown in pink) and either follow:

+- `UH VPN Setup Script`_ available if using our `Digital Ocean Image`_
-One simply needs to copy the token (shown in pink) and follow the `adding servers`_ instructions in order to link the server software with the UH VPN API.
+- `Adding servers`_ instructions in order to link the server software with the UH VPN API if using a vanilla Ubuntu installation.

 If a token has been compromised, the "Regenerate" button can be used to create a new token for the server in question. **This will instantly revoke the old API token**